esemicolonr/erp_leaderboard/README.md

 # YouTube Livestream Loyalty Points System Leaderboard

-A backend solutions to display the top E;RP earners during a YouTube livestream.
+A backend solution to display the top E;RP earners during a YouTube livestream.